 Will it be Android 7?

-However, Samsung has mistakenly leaked out a hint it'll be called Android 7.
-Within its source code for its MultiWindow SDK 1.3.1, it reads "This version has been released with Android N(7.0) compatibility."
+First, Samsung mistakenly hinted at the Android 7 number.
+Within its source code for its MultiWindow SDK 1.3.1.
+It reads "This version has been released with Android N (7.0) compatibility."